As more things close, are golf courses open to players?

 In Michigan, Governor Gretchen Whitmer has issued a three-week-long shelter-in-place order that starts on March 24 that will close the 650 golf courses in the state.

-In New Jersey, which has effectively gone on lockdown with a 24-hour curfew, some courses are still open as people are allowed to leave home for exercise.
+In New Jersey, which has effectively gone on lockdown with a 24-hour curfew, golf has been deemed a non-essential business, and golf courses have predominantly closed under order.

 Illinois has a stay-at-home order through April 7.
 Initially, it seemed golf courses could remain open to provide exercise for players who look to play the game while practicing social distancing.
 However, that's not the case.